TheStormWeaver/Front-End/ReactJS/05.Routing/games-play/README.md

 # About Project
 The project consists of an application, that focuses on testing CRUD operations on a "demo" site for games.
 The app also contains a server app that is required to run at all times for the requests to work.
-It currently has the overall CRUD operations for "getting" games from teh DB and viewing their details, with an added in sort by date.
+It currently has the overall CRUD operations for "getting" games from the DB and viewing their details, with an added in sort by date.
 Note: this app uses V5 of react-router-dom, so all functionalities that are associated with routing are tied into V5.

 ## Available Scripts